ntrezowan/the-plain/_posts/2015-11-25-installing-owncloud-on-centos.md

 }
 ```

-13. Setup Nginx, MariaDB and php-fpm to start automatically and reboot the server;
+13. Setup Nginx, MariaDB and php-fpm to start automatically at startup and reboot the server;
 ```
 # systemctl enable nginx mariadb php-fpm
 # init 6